How can I use the Theory & Techniques tool?

 When you open the Theory & Techniques tool, you will see a heat map with 74 BCTs arranged vertically down the side and 26 mechanisms-of-action (MoAs) arranged horizontally along the top.
 Hovering over each BCT or MoA label will provide its full title and definition, and hovering over a cell will indicate which BCT-MoA link you are on.

 The cells within the heat map contain a symbol for each link and are four different colours.
-These colours reflect the relative strength of a particular BCT-MoA link, ranging from red (links), through orange (inconclusive links), to blue (non-links), summarising the evidence for the link over the literature synthesis, expert consensus and triangulation studies.
+These colours reflect the relative strength of a particular BCT-MoA link, ranging from green (links), through orange (inconclusive links), to blue (non-links), summarising the evidence for the link over the literature synthesis, expert consensus and triangulation studies.
 White cells indicate a lack of evidence.

 Criterion for a link (marginal link) was p < .05 (.1) in literature synthesis and ≥80% (70%) of experts rated the link (or non-link) as “definitely“ in consensus and triangulation studies.